Twins vs. Padres Player Props Betting Odds

 MLB Props Today: Minnesota Twins

-- The Twins' Louie Varland will make his third start of the season.
+- Pablo Lopez (2-2) will take the mound for the Twins, his eighth start of the season.

+- He has started seven games this season, earning a quality start (6 or more IP, 3 or fewer ER) in four of them.

+- Lopez has pitched five or more innings in two straight games and will look to extend that streak.

 |Opponent